CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-ezpublish-blueprint.md

 eZ Publish is more than a CMS, it's a platform that allows you to create beautiful and custom experiences for your users.
 Create content, then optimize it for visitors.
 Features include role-based multi-user access, e-commerce functions and online community building.

 ### Description
-Through the CenturyLink Blueprint integration, the eZ Publish Stack provides a click-through solution to install and configure eZ Publish on the Linux platform.
+Through the CenturyLink Blueprint integration, the eZ Publish provides a click-through solution to install and configure eZ Publish on the Linux platform.

 For more information, please visit [http://ez.no/](http://ez.no/)